Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Survivors

 “The fact that I even know now how to put everything into language more intelligibly is a huge revelation stemming from all of the discussions and talk in this course around a trauma survivor’s nervous system.
 Now, that new level of awareness, ushers in a more real possibility of relief and management of symptoms of trauma, perhaps even a (bodily) reprocessing of, and thus deeper healing of, both the mind and body.
 I loved the statement (and the others’ reference too) that story follows state, psychology follows physiology.
 Who knew?
 And the powerful implications of trauma physiology research, studies, and healing outcomes.
 I’m excited for this knowledge and wisdom to spread and for it to eventually become normal jargon in all of the healing arts and beyond.”

-This course may stir memories that causes participants to experience emotional or physical responses and/or stress.
-The objective of this online course is educational, not psychotherapeutic, in nature.
-The course is not intended to be a substitute for therapy or any other form of professional consultation.
-If you have been treated for, or believe you may have suffered from a psychological injury, please consider if you are in a position to safely participate in the course at this time, and/or consider enlisting the support of a professional who can be a resource to you both during and after the course.
-Our organization and team of facilitators are not liable for any distress participation might create.
+The objective of this course is educational, not psychotherapeutic, in nature.
+The course is not intended to be a substitute for therapy nor for any other form of professional consultation or accreditation.
+Participation in this learning may stir unconscious or dormant memories, emotional or physical responses, and/or stress responses.
+If you have been treated for, or believe you may have suffered from an untreated traumatic experience, injury, or systemic condition, please consider if you are in a position to safely engage with the course at this time.
+You may choose to enlist the support of a professional who can be a resource to you both during and after the course.
+The Breathe Network and the course facilitators are not liable for any distress that participation might create.

 Molly Boeder Harris, Facilitator

-Combining personal and professional experiences, academic research and nearly two decades studying the holistic practice of yoga, Molly Boeder Harris is a trauma-informed yoga teacher and trainer, as well, she is a Somatic Experiencing Practitioner (SEP).
-She is the founder and executive director of The Breathe Network.
-She offers a variety of programs, lectures and consulting options that connect survivors with support systems that facilitate sustainable, embodied healing and resilience after trauma.
+Combining personal and professional experiences, academic research, and nearly two decades studying the holistic practice of yoga, Molly Boeder Harris is a trauma-informed yoga teacher and trainer, as well, she is a Somatic Experiencing Practitioner (SEP).
+She is the Founder and Executive Director of The Breathe Network.
+She offers a variety of programs, lectures, and consulting resources for survivors of sexual trauma and the professionals and organizations which seek to support them.